Toaster: A Promising Dark Comedy That Ends Up Burnt and Bland

 And what is it with the makers that they have to show the potty scenes when they are trying to make a comedy?
 Is it a must?

-After some time, I stopped caring who the actual murderer was and just wanted the credits to roll.
-But, I must say all the actors tried their best to perform well, but no one can do anything if there is no content.
+But, I must say all the actors tried their best to perform – what can one do if there is no content.
 The plot is solid, the story lagging.
 The script writing lacking.
 Add to it, the film lacks direction and feels messy.
-It plays out like a story without structure, despite Netflix marketing it as a dark comedy thriller.
+It plays out like a story without structure, despite Netflix marketing this Bollywood movie as a dark comedy thriller, which it began as.

 By the time the film reveals the killer, it creates no surprise.
 Instead, it leaves only relief that the movie might finally end, even as it continues to drag on.
 What could have been a quirky and entertaining film ultimately becomes dull, unfunny, and disappointing.